flutter/website/flutter-for-react-native.md

     ...
 {% endprettify %}

 The constructor for the `CustomCard` class shows a Dart feature.
 The curly braces inside the constructor indicates that the parameters are optional when initialising.
 In order to make these fields required, we have two options- first one is to remove the curly braces from the constructor and the second is to add the `@required` to the constructor.
-The latter approach enables the developer to provide parameter names when using the `CustomCard` class in the app code as show in the (Usage section) example above.
+The latter approach enables the developer to provide parameter names when using the `CustomCard` class in the app code as shown in the (Usage section) example above.

 #### Preview